gorblin-gabana/rpc_explorer/README.md

 # GORB Indexer

-A comprehensive Solana blockchain indexer and API service for the GORB chain, providing easy access to blockchain data including tokens, accounts, transactions, and more.
+A comprehensive Gorbchain blockchain indexer and API service for the GORB chain, providing easy access to blockchain data including tokens, accounts, transactions, and more.

 ## Features